CLOUD NATIVE, KUBERNETES, TELEPRESENCE

 On the flip side, as the organization and the application architecture become more mature, hiring excess developers will ultimately become expensive and only add additional complexity to your architecture.
 Coordination costs will increase with every developer hired, and you may find your team slowing down instead of speeding up.

 Reduce Integration of Feature Work with Mocks, Stubs, and Service Virtualization

 By conducting all project work in long-lived feature branches and limiting the integration of dependencies via the use of mocks and stubs, teams can work quickly in isolation.
 Care must be taken when coding assumptions into these “dependency doubles”, but done correctly the mocks and stubs can become the well-defined boundary for collaboration.

 This approach can be a great tradeoff for rapid initial feature development velocity, but it can result in the dreaded “big bang” integrations, with merge problems and code conflicts between branches and teams.

 Sophisticated teams are often tempted to build their own dev tooling solutions.
 The “build your own” approach is usually particularly interesting because the solution can be heavily customized to specific problems, constraints and target environments.

 As the application and team get more complex, though, the homegrown solution will become harder to maintain.
 Additionally, as teams grow and evolve, it’s easy for bespoke tools to be abandoned leaving your team without a solution.

 Adopt New Technologies

-Telepresence is an OSS tool created by Ambassador Labs focused on speeding up a single developer's inner dev loop for Kubernetes.
-Ambassador Cloud supports Telepresence to give entire Kubernetes teams more efficient development loops.
-In addition to the fast feedback cycle, Ambassador Cloud adds additional features that support easy collaboration among team members.
+Telepresence is a tool created by Ambassador Labs focused on speeding up a single developer's inner dev loop for Kubernetes.
+Telepresence gives entire Kubernetes teams more efficient development loops.
+In addition to the fast feedback cycle, it adds additional features that support easy collaboration among team members.
 You can see it all in action here.